Palaung people

 A Burmese depiction of the Palaung in the early 1900s.

-The Palaung (ပလောင်လူမျိုး /my/; ปะหล่อง, also written as Benglong Palong) or Ta'ang (တအာင်း) are one of the ancient Austroasiatic ethnic groups found in Shan State of Myanmar (Burma), Yunnan Province of China and Northern Thailand.
+The Palaung (ပလောင်လူမျိုး /my/; ปะหล่อง; 崩龍族), Palong, or Ta'ang (တအာင်း; 德昂族) are one of the ancient Austroasiatic ethnic groups found in Shan State of Myanmar, Yunnan Province of China and Northern Thailand.
 In China, they are referred to as the De'ang people.
 The majority of population lives mainly in the northern parts of northern Shan State in the Pa Laung Self-Administered Zone, with the capital at Namhsan.

 The Ta'ang (Palaung) State Liberation Army, the armed wing of the Palaung ethnic group, began fighting against the Burmese military in 1963.
-It entered a cease-fire agreement with the central government in April 1991, but is currently continuing the insurgency.
+It entered a cease-fire agreement with the central government in April 1991, but is currently continuing the insurgency as part of the larger nationwide rebellion against the Tatmadaw junta in the Myanmar Civil War.
 The insurgency has become intense after TNLA actively involving in Operation 1027 which is a military offensive allied with many other revolutionary rebel forces in the country, against the Myanmar's ruling military junta.
 The Myanmar military is believed to have derived benefit from poppy cultivation, which has caused serious drug addiction among the local people in Palaung region.